-For the Years Ended December 31, 2022 2021 2020 (doll ars in thousands) AgVantage securities \$ 4,990,483 \$ 3,919,907 \$ 1,298,751 Structured securitization transactions (not consolidated) 289,519 Loans securitized and held in consolidated trusts with beneficial interests owned by third parties 460,588 113,175 165,054 Total Farmer Mac Guaranteed Securities Issuances \$ 5,451,071 \$ 4,322,601 \$ 1,463,805
+For the Years Ended December 31, 2023 2022 2021 (doll ars in thousands) AgVantage securities \$ 4,284,405 \$ 4,990,483 \$ 3,919,907 Structured securitization transactions (not consolidated) 289,519 Loans securitized and held in consolidated trusts with beneficial interests owned by third parties (structured and single-class) 317,524 460,588 113,175 Total Farmer Mac Guaranteed Securities Issuances \$ 4,601,929 \$ 5,451,071 \$ 4,322,601

-Farmer Mac either retains the loans it purchases or securitizes them and retains or sells Farmer Mac Guaranteed Securities backed by those loans.
-During 2022, Farmer Mac executed its second structured securitization transaction, whereby it sold and securitized agricultural mortgage loans resulting in \$297.7 million of Farmer Mac Guaranteed Securities.
-In this transaction, Farmer Mac transferred selected loans to a depositor which then deposited the loans into a trust, at which time the loans became assets of the trust.
-Farmer Mac concluded that it was the primary beneficiary of the trust because Farmer Mac controls the trust in its role as Master Servicer.
-Therefore, Farmer Mac consolidates the assets and liabilities of the trust for this structured securitization.
+Farmer Mac either retains the loans it purchases or securitizes them and retains or sells Farmer Mac Guaranteed Securities backed by those securitized loans.
+During 2023, Farmer Mac sold and securitized agricultural mortgage loans in a structured securitization resulting in \$281.0 million of Farmer Mac Guaranteed Securities.
+Farmer Mac consolidates the assets and liabilities of the trust for this structured securitization.
 Farmer Mac does not consider the assets held by the related securitization trust to be available to satisfy the claims of the creditors of Farmer Mac and/or the depositor.

-During 2022 and 2021, Farmer Mac realized no gains or losses from the securitization of loans that it holds in consolidated trusts.
+During 2023 and 2022, Farmer Mac realized no gains or losses from the securitization of loans that it holds in consolidated trusts.
 Farmer Mac consolidates these loans and presents them as "Loans held for investment in consolidated trusts, at amortized cost" on the consolidated balance sheets.

-During 2021, Farmer Mac realized \$5.2 million gain after tax from the sale of Farmer Mac Guaranteed Securities in its structured securitization transaction.
+During 2021, Farmer Mac realized a \$5.2 million gain after tax from the sale of Farmer Mac Guaranteed Securities in its structured securitization transaction.